FIT-Print: Towards False-claim-resistant Model Ownership Verification via Targeted Fingerprint: Discussion

 \partitle{Black-box Model Fingerprinting Methods} In the black-box scenario, the model developer is assumed to have only API access to the suspicious model.
 Existing black-box model fingerprinting methods can be classified into adversarial-example-based (AE-based) methods~\cite{cao2021ipguard, wang2021characteristic, lukas2021DeepNeuralNetwork} and testing-based methods~\cite{li2021ModelDiff, chen2022teacher, chen2022copy} and we have presented their formulations in Section~\ref{sec:formulation}.
 AE-based methods craft adversarial examples to identify the decision boundary of different models~\cite{cao2021ipguard}.
-Lukas et.al~\cite{lukas2021DeepNeuralNetwork} proposed to craft some reused models as augmented models to improve the conferrability of the fingerprint.
+Lukas et al.~\cite{lukas2021DeepNeuralNetwork} proposed to craft some reused models as augmented models to improve the conferrability of the fingerprint.
 On the contrary, testing-based methods compare the model behavior on the testing samples at the specific mapping function.
 ModelDiff~\cite{li2021ModelDiff} and SAC~\cite{guan2022AreYouStealing} utilized the distances between the output logits of different input samples, while Zest~\cite{jia2022ZestLIME} took the feature attribution map output by LIME~\cite{ribeiro2016should} as the mapping function.
-In addition, Chen et.al~\cite{chen2022copy} proposed a series of mapping functions to calculate model similarity.
+In addition, Chen et al.~\cite{chen2022copy} proposed a series of mapping functions to calculate model similarity.
 Compared to AE-based methods, testing-based methods have the capability to compare models across different tasks and output formats, thereby attracting greater attention in practice.
+In the context of modern LLMs, black-box approaches are further categorized into untargeted and targeted paradigms~\cite{shao2025sok}.
+While untargeted methods analyze the statistical or semantic features of general generation responses~\cite{pasquini2025llmmap, shao2026reading}, targeted LLM fingerprinting utilizes adversarially optimized prompts to force the model to output specific, pre-defined textual signatures~\cite{gubri2024trap}.
+These emerging LLM studies share similar underlying philosophies with our FIT-Print paradigm in pursuing more reliable and resilient copyright auditing.